vcon-dev/load_test/README.md

 1. **Connection Refused**: Check that vCon Server is running and accessible
 2. **Authentication Failed**: Verify API token is correct
-3. **No Sample vCons**: Ensure sample vCon files exist in the specified directory
+3. **No Sample vCons**: Ensure sample vCon files exist in the specified directory (you'll need to provide your own)
 4. **Port Already in Use**: Change webhook port if 8080 is occupied

 ### Debug Mode